 Diabetic pets need to be slowly regulated (the correct dose of insulin needed).
 Many pets will take 4-8 weeks to find the proper level of insulin Most cats have well entrenched pathology that is not conducive to rapid change.
 The dose has to be given in small amounts initially to prevent hypoglycemia.

 Every pet is different, so this trending is needed to understand specifically how your pet will react.
 This curve will give us an accurate picture of just how high and how low the blood glucose is.
 This will then allow us to further refine the dose of insulin.
-We will do this glucose curve every 7 days, refining the dose each time, until we have achieved are desired level.
+We will do this glucose curve every 7-14 days, refining the dose each time, until we have achieved are desired level.
 This can take 4-8 weeks.

 Our goal is to get the blood sugar level down to somewhere between 100-250 mg/dl.
 Some pets are regulated fine even if the blood glucose peaks at greater than 250 mg/dl.
 It is much better to have a pet that has a slightly high blood glucose level than to try and refine the dose so closely that hypoglycemia is risked.

 To monitor your pets blood glucose we take frequent samples.
 To prevent the constant irritation from obtaining this blood sample we put a catheter into one of your cat’s using a tiny needle.
 This eliminates discomfort and also minimizes the stress response.
 In some cats we put in a catheter to make the whole process much less stressful.